 - Don't provide personal or financial information to anyone who contacts you about a lottery prize.

 - Don’t deposit supposed winnings that come in the form of a partial-payment check, accompanied by instructions to return a portion to the contest sponsors.
 The check will bounce, and you’ll likely have to repay your bank for any withdrawals from that deposit, including what you sent the scammers.

 - Don’t call a number with an 876, 809 or 284 area code to confirm that you’ve won a prize.
-Though they aren’t identified on your phone as foreign, those codes belong to Caribbean countries that have become hotbeds for contest frauds.
-They might be masking “pay-per-call” services (the equivalent of 900 numbers in the United States) that enable the number’s owner to charge a hefty per-minute fee — which you won’t discover until you get your next phone bill.
+Those codes belong to Caribbean countries (respectively, Jamaica, the Dominican Republic and the British Virgin Islands) that have become hotbeds for contest frauds and other phone scams.